 The golden rule

 I encourage you to be genuinely happy for others when they are happy.
 Encourage them when they are taking steps to reaching their dreams.
-Do for them what you want want someone to do for you.
+Do for them what you want someone to do for you.

 Rejoice with others